berodimas/berodimas.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hello!
 My name is Dimas, a kid who's identified himself as a tech-savvy and trying his best to put a dent in the universe.
-I'm currently a fresh graduate with a B.E.E.E. degree, doing some side projects such as: Augmented Reality, Computer Vision, Artificial Intelligence, Embedded System, Robotics, and IoT.
+Usually doing research on tech trends such as: Augmented Reality, Computer Vision, Artificial Intelligence, Embedded System, Robotics, and IoT.